carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 The k-means clustering algorithm is a simple clustering algorithm that tries to identify the centre of each cluster.
 It does this by searching for a point which minimises the distance between the centre and all the points in the cluster.
-The algorithm needs to be told how many clusters to look for, but a common technique is to try different numbers of clusters and combine it with other tests to decide on the best combination.
+The algorithm needs to be told how many k clusters to look for, but a common technique is to try different numbers of clusters and combine it with other tests to decide on the best combination.

+> ## Hyper-parameters again
+> 'K' is also an exmaple of a *hyper-parameter* for the k-means clustering technique.
+Another example of a hyper-parameter is the N-degrees of freedom for polynomial regression.
+Keep an eye out for others throughout the lesson!
+{: .callout}

 ### K-means with Scikit-Learn